 This is a guest post from Katie Bullard.
 As Chief Growth Officer of DiscoverOrg, Katie brings 15 years of marketing, product, and strategy experience in global, high-growth technology businesses to her role at DiscoverOrg.
 She has a bachelor’s and masters degree from the University of Virginia.

-If you’re developing an account-based marketing (ABM) strategy in 2017, you’re in good company.
+If you’re developing an account based marketing strategy, you’re in good company.
 Thousands of B2B companies are focused on ABM this year.
 That’s because it’s an informed way of analyzing success you’ve had with existing customers and makes future marketing efforts more successful.

 But if you’re like most organizations, you might not know where to start.

-Let’s break down your ABM plan into five simple steps that will get you off the ground in no time.
+Let’s break down your account based marketing checklist into five simple steps that will get you off the ground in no time.

 Watch the Video